pedrodsxavier/pedrodsxavier/README.md

 ### Overview

-Software Engineer with 5+ years of experience designing and delivering scalable backend systems in production environments.
+Software Developer with 5+ years of experience designing and delivering scalable backend systems in production environments.

 Focused on architecture, performance and long-term maintainability.
 Experienced in distributed systems, event-driven communication and resilient service design.

 ---